Portugal Grief Trip

 7 days / 6 nights accommodation

-One-to-one grief support
+One-to-one grief support sessions

 Ongoing Grief Trips group chat

-Grief Yoga Sessions
+Grief Yoga sessions

 Welcome Dinner